Positive scalar curvature on manifolds with fibered singularities: The case

-The following is the exact analogue of the definitions in Section \ref{sec:Zkdef}, but we want to restrict the metric to have a particular form near $\beta M$. \begin{definition} A (compact) \emph{manifold with $S^1$-fibered singularities} will mean a compact smooth manifold $M$ with boundary, equipped with with a smooth free action of $P = S^1$ on $\partial M$.
-We denote by $\beta M$ the quotient space $\partial M/S^1$; we have a principal $S^1$-bundle $p\co \partial M \to \beta M$.
-We can think of $p$ as the unit circle bundle of a complex line bundle $\widetilde p\co L \to \beta M$.
+The following is the exact analogue of the definitions in Section \ref{sec:Zkdef}, but we want to restrict the metric to have a particular form near $\beta M$. \begin{definition} A compact \emph{manifold with $S^1$-fibered singularities} will mean a compact smooth manifold $M$ with boundary, equipped with a smooth free action of $P = S^1$ on $\partial M$.
+We denote by $\beta M$ the quotient space $\partial M/S^1$.
+We have a principal $S^1$-bundle $p\co \partial M \to \beta M$ which we identify with the unit circle bundle of a corresponding complex line bundle $\widetilde p\co L \to \beta M$.
 The \emph{associated manifold} is $M_\Sigma = M/\!\!\sim$, where $\sim$ identifies any two points in $\partial M$ lying in the same $S^1$-orbit. \end{definition} We notice that $M_\Sigma$ is indeed a manifold since the cone on $S^1$ is $\bR^2$; in fact, we can identify $M_\Sigma$ with the smooth manifold obtained by gluing the disk bundle $T$ of $L$ to $M$ along their common boundary $\p M\cong \p T$.
-(Of course we do this in such a way that the resulting manifold is oriented, so that one should think of $\p T = -\p M$, and this, rather than $\p M$, is really the disk bundle of $L$.) \begin{definition} A \emph{cylindrical} \emph{metric of {\psc}} on $M$ is a Riemannian metric of {\psc} on $M$, which is a product metric in a collar neighborhood of the boundary $\partial M$, and with the metric $S^1$-invariant on $\partial M$. \end{definition} Clearly the disk bundle $T$ is also serves as a tubular neighborhood of $\beta M\subset M_\Sigma$, and comes with the projection map $\tilde p\co T \to \beta M$. \begin{definition} A \emph{conical} metric of {\psc} on $M$ is a metric of {\psc} on $M_\Sigma$ which is $S^1$-invariant on the tubular neighborhood $T$ of $\beta M$, and which on this tubular neighborhood has the form $(\widetilde p)^*g_{\beta M} + h$, where $g_{\beta M}$ is a metric of {\psc} on ${\beta M}$ and $h$ is a hermitian metric on the line bundle $L$ over ${\beta M}$, smoothed out near the boundary $\partial T = - \partial M$ to match a metric of the form $dr^2 + g_{\p M}$ on $M$.
-More precisely, we fix a connection on the line bundle $L$, giving a choice of horizontal tangent space at each point in the total space of $L$, and make the horizontal and vertical spaces perpendicular, with the metric $(\widetilde p)^*g_{\beta M}$ on the horizontal tangent space and the metric $h$ on the vertical tangent space. \end{definition} This definition is consistent with the idea that a conical metric should have the approximate form $dr^2 + r^2g_{S^1} + (\widetilde p)^*g_{\beta M}$ near ${\beta M}$.
+(Of course we do this in such a way that the resulting manifold is oriented, so that one should think of $\p T = -\p M$, and this, rather than $\p M$, is really the disk bundle of $L$.) \begin{definition} A \emph{cylindrical} \emph{metric of {\psc}} on $M$ is a Riemannian metric of {\psc} on $M$, which is a product metric in a collar neighborhood of the boundary $\partial M$, and with the metric $S^1$-invariant on $\partial M$. \end{definition} Clearly the disk bundle $T$ also serves as a tubular neighborhood of $\beta M\subset M_\Sigma$, and comes with the projection map $\tilde p\co T \to \beta M$. \begin{definition} A \emph{conical} metric of {\psc} on $M$ is a metric of {\psc} on $M_\Sigma$ which is $S^1$-invariant on the tubular neighborhood $T$ of $\beta M$, and which on this tubular neighborhood has the form $(\widetilde p)^*g_{\beta M} + h$, where $g_{\beta M}$ is a metric of {\psc} on ${\beta M}$ and $h$ is a hermitian metric on the line bundle $L$ over ${\beta M}$, smoothed out near the boundary $\partial T = - \partial M$ to match a metric of the form $dr^2 + g_{\p M}$ on $M$.
+More precisely, we fix a connection on the line bundle $L$, giving a choice of horizontal tangent space at each point in the total space of $L$, and make the horizontal and vertical spaces perpendicular, with the metric $(\widetilde p)^*g_{\beta M}$ on the horizontal tangent space and the metric $h$ on the vertical tangent space.
+In a neighborhood of $\p M$, with $r$ the distance to $\beta M$, the metric will locally look like $dr^2 + f(r)\,g_{\p M}$, where $f$ is $C^\infty$, $f(r)\equiv 1$ for $r\ge 1$, and $f(r)$ smoothly transitions to $r^2$ for $r<1-\varepsilon$ for some small $\varepsilon$.